Quinta Brunson

 about this lineage of people that are important to you.

-Yeah, they they are.
+Yeah, they are.
+And

 you feel, or I would feel like corny about that sometimes because I'd be around like my film friends and they're talking about all the film people or the actor people that are inspiring to them.